Managing waste to prevent mercury pollution

 This rule requires dental offices that place or remove mercury amalgam to:

 - Operate and maintain a mercury amalgam separator

 - Submit a one-time Compliance Report to LOTT

 - Follow Best Management Practices

-Any dental office that began practice after July 14, 2017, must remove dental amalgam solids from all wastewater by using an approved mercury amalgam separator or equivalent before discharging wastewater to the Lacey, Olympia, or Tumwater sewer system.
-Existing dental offices must install an approved mercury amalgam separator by July 14, 2020.
+New dental offices must remove dental amalgam solids from all wastewater by using an approved mercury amalgam separator or equivalent before discharging wastewater to the Lacey, Olympia, or Tumwater sewer system.
+A phase-in period for existing dental offices expired, and these facilities must also install and maintain an approved mercury amalgam separator.